ShohanRony/freelancer-data-analysis/README.md

 ## How to Use This Repository
 1. Clone the repository
+2. Install required dependencies: `pip install -r requirements.txt`
-2. Open and explore the Jupyter notebook
+3. Open and explore the Jupyter notebook
-3. Review visualizations and analysis for key insights
+4. Review the key findings document for insights

 ## Author
 Shohinur Pervez Shohan